kungfunk/php7-xdebug-phpstorm-guide/README.md

 10. Create a new project with simple index.php with a few lines to test
 11. In the topbar, click on Edit configurations and add a new PHP Built-in Web Server.
 You can use localhost as host and the `/public` folder as Document Root.
 12. In the same topbar, click on the telephone icon to start listening xdebug stuff and run your newly created server.
+13. Install Chrome/Firefox/Whatever Xdebug helper and enable it.
-13. Add a breakpoint somewhere in your index.php and try to access localhost in your browser.
+13. Add a breakpoint somewhere in your index.php and try to access localhost in your browser with Xdebug helper enabled.
 14. Voila!

 ## (Optional) PHP Code Sniffer configuration ##